Minijump/Squirrel/README.md

 ### To do
 * In dictionnary/dictionnary of advanced tab of action sidebar: use Field component.
 * Add a function to add a value to an Field component?
 Should check and 'sanitize' data. (should also work on an input that was already created (outside class?)) (create an Input component?)
-* imp notification manager: enable to have a feature where a json response does not create a notification (boolean in json response) + look at all JSONResponse in code (look if we need a notif, if it is working or need to use handleRedirectNotification, if error notifs are implemented (try except))

 ### To Fix